learnwithparam/rest-aurora/18-nested-resources/README.md

 1. Run `npm install` to install the dependencies
 2. Run `npm start` to run the server

-## Task 01 - Like a tweet
+## Task 01 - Get user tweets

-Any user can like a tweet of other users or their own tweet
+Get a user's tweets and retweets